pesho-ivanov/martinus.github.io/_posts/2008-12-25-ripping-multilanguage-dvds-with-subtitles-using-only-mencoder.md

 - linux
 ---

 Yesterday at Christmas I got the [Akira Kurosawa](http://en.wikipedia.org/wiki/Akira_Kurosawa) Samurai Edition, which is a 7 disc DVD set of his awesome movies.
 I am converting it into the best quality files currently possible: MKV as the container, x264 codec for the video, dual audio, and with subtitles.
-This is short Howto so that I won't forget how :-)
+This is short Howto so that I won't forget how :smiley:

 1. Create a file `~/.mplayer/mencoder.conf` with default compression settings.
 I use this, with encoding quality settings I have from [mplayer's x264 examples](http://www.mplayerhq.hu/DOCS/HTML/en/menc-feat-x264.html#menc-feat-x264-example-settings):